 Salem is a somewhat small city located in the state of Ohio.
 With a population of 11,612 people and five constituent neighborhoods, Salem is the 147th largest community in Ohio.

 Salem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Salem is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Salem who work in sales jobs (12.29%), office and administrative support (11.65%), and food service (10.20%).
+Overall, Salem is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Salem who work in office and administrative support (9.38%), food service (9.15%), and healthcare (8.48%).

-The percentage of people in Salem with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.35% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Salem who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in Salem have a bachelor's degree or advanced degree.

 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salem include Irish, English, Italian, and Polish.
+Important ancestries of people in Salem include German, Irish, Italian, English, and Polish.

 The most common language spoken in Salem is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Polish.